 Our Sunday Adventures preschool program uses the Sparkhouse “Frolic” curriculum to offer age-appropriate activities for children ages 2 to 4 in the Sundance Room.
 A story, craft and snack is presented by our teacher Taryn Brebant, with lots of opportunities to play with other children.

 Our Kindergarten to Grade 6 class uses Godly Play curriculum to introduce the stories of the Bible to elementary school-age children.
 Godly Play is a Montessori-based approach to Christian education, which offers a creative, child-honouring way of experiencing Biblical stories through sacred stories, parables, liturgical actions and contemplative silence.
 In Godly Play sessions, children are welcomed into sacred space by a trained volunteer door-keeper.
 They listen to a trained volunteer storyteller share a story, then wonder together through discussion.
 The children are then invited to work with that story through playing with the story materials or responding with drawing, painting, journaling or sculpture, with the emphasis being on children exploring the meaning of each story in their own way and at their own pace.

 For more information on Godly Play, visit Godly Play Canada’s website.

 For our discerning and inquiring older youth in Grades 7-12, Breakfast on the Sun offers an opportunity to serve in the church and in the community, and explore some of the tough questions that come with growing in faith as a teenager.
 Young people in Grade 8 and up are invited to join our minister for the Youth Confirmation program to explore their faith and what it means to belong to the United Church.

 For More Information

-Sarah Prestwich coordinates our Children and Youth Ministry and may be contacted through the church office (746-6043) for further information about our Sunday Journey program.
+Sarah Prestwich coordinates our Children, Youth, and Families Ministry and may be contacted through the church office (746-6043) for further information about our Sunday Journey program.